polashmiya/bd-rooms-resort/README.md

-make sure that you have install npm and other packages run npm start
+make sure that you have install npm and other packages and than run npm start